 You can directly upload the video to YouTube, as well as an optional message sending to Facebook and Twitter.

 Preset profiles are included in output videos for playing on mobile devices like iPhone, iPad, iPod, PSP, etc. No further conversion required.
 A build-in DVD tool allows you to burn video to a high-quality DVD for watching on TV with your home DVD player.

 Download the free trial version of Wondershare Filmora for your Mac/Windows version below, start to make your stunning home movies today!

 This is free and open-source software, originally designed as a 3D animation suite but also has a use video editor.
 This editor lets you carry out basic actions like video cutting and video splicing.
 Hence, it is an easy video cutter and easy video joiner.
 It can also perform more advanced tasks such as video masking.

-Lightworks is a free easy to use video editing software which comes with High precision video trimming, 720p video export for YouTube, Multicam support and support of a large range of video formats.
+Lightworks is a free easy to use video editing software that comes with High precision video trimming, 720p video export for YouTube, Multicam support, and support of a large range of video formats.
 Its free version has ample features enough for most of the users.
 Although the paid pro version costs $25 a month.